ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 }
 ```

-If you have used this code's capability to solve for the gravitational waveform amplitude and fluxes at infinity with a test particle orbiting a Kerr black hole in a generic timelike bound and stable orbit (e.g., for extreme mass ratio inspiral waveforms), please cite the following article:
+If you have used this code's capability to solve for the gravitational waveform amplitudes and fluxes at infinity and at horizon with a test particle orbiting a Kerr black hole in a generic timelike bound and stable orbit (e.g., for extreme mass ratio inspiral waveforms), please cite the following articles:
 ```
 @article{Yin:2025kls,
     author = "Yin, Yucheng and Lo, Rico K. L. and Chen, Xian",